NiharSrikakolapu3/Big-Data-Loan-Processing-System/README.md

 Python 3.12 (optional if running client inside container)

-Bash shell Setup
+Setup
-1. Set Project Environment Variable export PROJECT=p4
+1. Set Project Environment Variable

+Copy code
+export PROJECT=p4
 This is required by the Docker Compose file to name all images and services.

+2. Create Virtual Environment and Install Python Requirements If you want to run the client or other Python scripts outside the container:

+Copy code
+python3 -m venv venv
+source venv/bin/activate
+pip install --upgrade pip
+pip install -r requirements.txt
-2. Build Docker Images
+3. Build Docker Images

+Copy code
 sudo docker-compose build
 This builds the following images: